Typography and Font Styles

 Key Concepts in Typography

-Typography consists of several elements that determine how text appears.
-These elements include:
+Typography consists of several characteristics that determine how text appears.
+In CSS, we change these characteristics by specifying the following properties:

 • font-family: this is the specific typeface or group of typefaces.
-Major typefaces include: serif, sans-serif, monospace
+Major families include: serif, sans-serif, monospace

 • font-style: this includes variations like normal, italic, or oblique